kemitchell/validate-npm-package-license.js/README.md

   validForOldPackages: true
 };

-valid('Apache-2.0'); // => validResult
+// SPDX license identifier for a common license valid('Apache-2.0'); // => validResult

-valid('(GPL-3.0 OR BSD-2-Clause)'); // => validResult
+// Simple SPDX license expression for dual licensing valid('(GPL-3.0 OR BSD-2-Clause)'); // => validResult

+// Refer to a non-standard license found in the package valid('SEE LICENSE IN LICENSE.txt'); // => validResult valid('SEE LICENSE IN license.md'); // => validResult

+// No license
 valid('UNLICENSED'); // => validResult
 valid('UNLICENCED'); // => validResult

-valid('SEE LICENSE IN LICENSE.txt'); // => validResult

-var invalidResult = {
+var warnWithSuggestion = {
   validForOldPackages: false,
   validForNewPackages: false,
   warnings: [
-    'license should be a valid SPDX license expression, "UNLICENSED", or "SEE LICENSE IN <filename>"', 'license is similar to the valid expression "Apache-2.0"' ]
+    'license should be ' +
+    'a valid SPDX license expression without "LicenseRef", ' + '"UNLICENSED", or ' +
+    '"SEE LICENSE IN <filename>"',
+    'license is similar to the valid expression "Apache-2.0"' ]
 };

-valid('Apache 2.0'); // => invalidResult
+// Almost a valid SPDX license identifier valid('Apache 2.0'); // => warnWithSuggestion

+var warnAboutLicenseRef = {
+  validForOldPackages: false,
+  validForNewPackages: false,
+  warnings: [
+    'license should be ' +
+    'a valid SPDX license expression without "LicenseRef", ' + '"UNLICENSED", or ' +
+    '"SEE LICENSE IN <filename>"',
+  ]
+};

+// LicenseRef-* identifiers are valid SPDX expressions,
+// but not valid in package.json
+valid('LicenseRef-Made-Up'); // => warnAboutLicenseRef
+valid('(MIT OR LicenseRef-Made-Up)'); // => warnAboutLicenseRef
 ```